|Archive of Friday, August 8th, 2014 News Go to Current News Page|

 I saw 4 reports of HDCP errors "This movie can be played only on displays that support HDCP (High-bandwidth Digital Content Protection)" when playing back purchased iTunes HD videos/movies after updating to iTunes 11.3.1.
 They were OK/able to playback iTunes HD content before the update they said, so assuming their display(s) were HDCP compatible.
 Most noted trying the usual 'zap the pram', reset smc, etc. (Re-detecting displays, disconnecting/reconnecting, verifying cables are OK/swapping cables are other common tips.
 And remember everything in the chain from source to the display has to be HDCP compliant, including any adapters or switches.)

 If you're suddenly seeing HDCP errors with known HDCP compatible hardware and display (not just HD compatible), here are some possible causes, things to check and tips to try:

-First, try restarting the Mac/cycling power on the Display/TV.
+- First, try restarting the Mac and/or cycling power on the Display/TV.